CERT-Polska/training-mwdb/source/part-2.md

 **Task:** use `mwdb.search_configs("family:valak")` to iterate over the list of all configs related to the valak malware family.
 Use mwdblib to get a list of all URLs referenced by this family (config field `urls`).
 How many URLs are there in total?
 (Note: some URLs are repeating.
-For this exericse you don't have to worry about deduplicating them).
+For this exericse you don't have to worry about deduplicating them - both versions are accepted).

 ## **Exercise #2.3**: Using mwdblib CLI